'Failed' COVIDSafe phone app scrapped

 “This update removes functionality of the app so no information is stored or collected.
 This will enable the decommission process of COVIDSafe.”

-Health Minister Mark Butler says the app failed as a public health measure and was “a colossal waste of more than $21 million of taxpayers money”.
+Health Minister Mark Butler said the app failed as a public health measure and was “a colossal waste of more than $21 million of taxpayers money”.

 Meanwhile, business travel is making a comeback despite rising COVID-19 case numbers across Australia.

-More than 21,000 new infections and 117 deaths were announced in NSW, Victoria and Queensland on Wednesday, following more than a hundred fatalities recorded nationwide the previous day.
+More than 21,000 more infections and 117 deaths were announced in NSW, Victoria and Queensland on Wednesday, following more than 100 fatalities reported nationwide the previous day.

 There are more than 265,000 active virus cases nationally, with more than 4500 patients in hospital care.

-Travel management company Corporate Traveller says businesses need to maintain more detailed planning in light of the ongoing Omicron wave.
+Travel management company Corporate Traveller said the ongoing Omicron wave meant businesses needed to continue more detailed planning.

-Global managing director Tom Walley says understanding the terms of travel insurance, selecting staff who have recently recovered from COVID-19 and having back-up travellers ready could provide some certainty for business and those travelling.
+Global managing director Tom Walley said understanding the terms of travel insurance, selecting staff who had recently recovered from COVID and having back-up travellers ready could provide some certainty for business and those travelling.

-He says it’s also important to be aware of destination requirements and restrictions.
+He said it was also important to be aware of destination requirements and restrictions.

-The federal government’s Smartraveller website says despite increasing vaccination numbers, countries and territories continue to experience sudden disease outbreaks.
+The federal government’s Smartraveller website warns that, despite increasing vaccination numbers, countries and territories continue to experience sudden disease outbreaks.

 “If you’re considering travelling overseas, you must understand the risks of contracting COVID-19 in your destination and the financial implications this may have on you, and those travelling with you,” it says.